jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 ### Analysis Notes

 TypeScript module.
-Certainly DOES NOT have the features of `scholarly` (the Python module) as this one uses straight URL querying via cheeerio.
+Certainly DOES NOT have the features of `scholarly` (the Python module) as this one uses straight URL querying via cheerio.

 From the README: